 In Portugal the main index is the Portuguese Stock Index (PSI), with 18 listed companies on December 31st, 2020 (reference date).
 The range of variation in capitalisation market value shows a minimum of 0.12 billion dollars, corresponding to the company NOVABASE - SGPS, SA (IT Services), a maximum of 25 billion USD, the value of EDP - Energias de Portugal, SA (energy sector), and a median of 1.71 USD.

 For the population, were considered the Chairpersons and the CEO of the listed companies.
-Some individuals were registered as Chairperson and CEO of the company, so 27 individuals were included under the first criterion in the Portuguese population.
+Some individuals were registered as Chairperson and CEO of the company, so 27 individuals were included.